Scrut1ny/Hypervisor-Phantom/README.md

 ```

 ### **IMPORTANT**
 * `smbios.reflectHost` will NOT function properly if UEFI is utilized instead of BIOS firmware!
-If you utilize a patched BIOS firmware image, then you can use UEFI without malfunction.
+If you utilize a patched BIOS firmware image, then you can use UEFI without issues.

 ### Run these scripts:
 * Spoof Windows: `VM-Internal-Modifier.ps1`